Nation of Ishui

 Economy & International Relations

 The Ishui are very conservative with their resources.
 Most of their local economy is based on fishing and farming.
 On the island of Kaiyo, trees seem to grow unnaturally fast, making lumber one of their chief exports.
 They also manufacture paper, both from the trees, and from the bamboo that is common to the Arahi islands.
-From the sealife, they are able to either obtain or manufacture both ink and oil for trade.
-Art and crafts are common trade items by the Uta’Kani, and some of their beaches have the proper sand for glass production.
+From the sea life, they are able to either obtain or manufacture both ink and oil for trade.
+Arts and crafts are common trade items by the Uta’Kani.
+Quality sand for glassblowing is one of their most common exports, and highly prized by glassmakers as far as the Raziri in Mzizimoto.

 Relations with other nations